-1. Face detection.
+- Face detection.

-2. Face comparison (verification).
+- Face comparison (verification).

-3. Determination of facial attributes (gender, age, ethnicity, emotions).
+- Determination of facial attributes (gender, age, ethnicity, emotions).

-1. Accuracy (confidence score).
+- Accuracy (confidence score).

-2. Service processing speed — time between receiving and responding to the request.
+- Service processing speed — time between receiving and responding to the request.

-3. Recognition cost for each of the functions.
+- Recognition cost for each function.

-4. Additional features and recognition capabilities (in terms of facial recognition).
+- Additional features and recognition capabilities (in terms of facial recognition).

-In Azure Face, this feature is called Face Verification.
-Practically, the system evaluates whether two faces belong to the same person and locates faces with bounding boxes.
-As you can see below, Azure Face verified that our sample photos belong to different people.
-The response time took approximately 394 ms.
+In Azure Face, the Face Comparison feature is called “Face Verification”.
+Practically, the system evaluates whether two faces belong to the same person and frames the faces with bounding boxes.
+As you can see below, Azure Face has concluded that our sample photos belong to different people.
+Response time: 394 ms.